 A PRODUCT OF ISLAND LIFE, LOCALLY CRAFTED AND HAND FINISHED IN THE HEART OF THE ISLANDS.

-The traditional Guernsey sweater has a story to tell.
+The traditional Guernsey jumper has a story to tell.

 The rib at the top of the sleeve is said to represent a sailing ship’s rope ladder in the rigging, the raised seam across the shoulder a rope and the garter stitch panel, waves breaking upon the beach.

 The traditional Guernsey jumper was originally a local fisherman’s working garment, hence the diamond under the arm for ease of movement and extra strength.
 It is knitted with close stitches from tightly twisted wool and this gives it its ability to withstand sea spray and rain.